Procedure Guide ·Hip Replacement ·2026

 5How successful is hip replacement in dogs?

-Total hip replacement has a success rate over 90-95%.
-Most dogs return to full, pain-free activity and can run, play, and live normally.
-The prosthetic joint typically lasts the rest of the dog's life.
-Complications (dislocation, infection, implant loosening) occur in about 5-10% of cases but are usually manageable.
-THR provides the most complete return to function of any hip surgery.
+Over 90-95% success rate.
+Most dogs return to full, pain-free activity.
+Prosthetic joint typically lasts the dog's lifetime.
+Complications (dislocation, infection, loosening) occur in 5-10% but are usually manageable.

 6Can both hips be replaced at the same time?